Building C++ SDL iOS App on Linux

 Dependencies

-Download the source code archives for SDL_image, SDL_mixer:
+Download the source code in the archives for SDL_image, SDL_mixer:

 https://www.libsdl.org/projects/SDL_image/